oracle-quickstart/oci-openshift/custom_manifests/README.md

 **02-machineconfig-ccm.yml** | MachineConfig that fetches the provider (OCI) id for kubelet from the OCI metadata of the instance. | Always ✅
 **02-machineconfig-csi.yml** | MachineConfig that enables the iscsid.service to run. | Always ✅
 **03-machineconfig-consistent-device-path.yml** | MachineConfig that ensures consistent device paths when attaching paravirtualized volumes to instances. | Always ✅
-**04-cluster-network.yml** | Cluster resource that configures the default Network's internalMasqueradeSubnet xto 169.254.64.0/18 to avoid collisions with iSCSI boot volumes. |Required when using Bare Metal instances with OpenShift versions >= 4.17
+**04-cluster-network.yml** | Cluster resource that configures the default Network's internalMasqueradeSubnet to 169.254.64.0/18 to avoid collisions with iSCSI boot volumes. |Required when using Bare Metal instances with OpenShift versions >= 4.17
 **05-oci-eval-user-data.yml** | MachineConfig that evaluates and runs [userdata scripts](/terraform-stacks/shared_modules/compute/userdata/) stored in the metadata of instances. | Required when using Bare Metal instances

 Previously, the `oci_ccm_config` output from the OCI Resource Manager Stack (RMS) job was used to replace configuration values in `manifests/01-oci-ccm.yml` and `manifests/01-oci-csi.yml`, and then all required manifests were uploaded individually during cluster creation.
 This workflow is still valid, but the configuration values to be replaced are now located in [manifests/01-oci-driver-configs.yml](./manifests/01-oci-driver-configs.yml).